What is Archiving Social Media for Government & Education?

 How Should You Archive Your Social Media?

-These laws on archiving ensure that government agencies remain transparent to the taxpayers.
+These laws on archiving ensure that public agencies remain transparent to the taxpayers.

 When it comes to how you archive social media, let’s be honest, you have options.
 Most agencies are choosing between screenshots, relying on social media networks, or social archiving software.
 If you are a busy agency that is trying to make a difference in your community, you know that spending hours saving screenshots or printing comment threads is not the best use of your time.
 Hey, compare the benefits of using a social media archiving solution for yourself below: